 Are you very sensitive to the feelings and emotions of others?
 Do you seem to draw needy people to you like a moth to a flame?
 It's very possible you are an Empath.
 Take my Empath Test now to find out!

-Then, check out my upcoming Empowered Empath Academy - I'm so excited to help wonderful people like you to become truly empowered to use your sensitivity in positive ways for the world AND for yourself!
+Then, check out my upcoming Empath Institute - I'm so excited to help wonderful people like you to become truly empowered to use your sensitivity in positive ways for the world AND for yourself!